davidfemi/Yelp-Camp/yelpcamp-backend/ORDER_API_DOCUMENTATION.md

 **Error Responses:**
 - `400 Bad Request`: Invalid days value (must be >= 1)
+- `400 Bad Request`: Missing userId (when using token authentication)
 - `404 Not Found`: Campground not found
 - `401 Unauthorized`: User not authenticated